synw/termollama/README.md

 ## Models

+To list all the available models: `olm -m`.

+To search for a model: `olm -m qwen coder`

 ### Load models

 Use the `-l` flag to list all the models and select some to load.
 Output: